Pier Paolo Pasolini

 Poet, Novelist, Political Theorist, Literary Critic, Playwright, Screenwriter, Cinematographer, Actor, Editor, Composer, Producer, Filmmaker

-Pier Paolo Pasolini (1922–1975) has the dubious distinction of being the only great filmmaker who was murdered, possibly at the behest of a right-wing faction which loathed the openly gay, Marxist, atheist – and popular – artist.
+Pier Paolo Pasolini (1922–1975) has the dubious distinction of being the only great filmmaker who was murdered, possibly at the behest of a right-wing faction which loathed the openly gay, Marxist, atheist and Catholic (!) – popular – artist.
 Whatever the facts of his death (conspiracy theories still abound), his reputation is based securely on his extraordinary legacy as an author and filmmaker.
 He was one of the most prodigiously gifted artists of the twentieth century: poet, novelist, literary and political theorist, screenwriter, actor, cinematographer, editor, composer, producer, and director of over two dozen pictures including twelve extraordinary feature films.

 This evolving Website focuses on Pasolini’s films through DVD releases, and includes an introduction to his life and works directly below.
 The sidebar to the right lists his complete filmography, with links to my reviews of all of his films available on DVD.
 New to Pasolini?
 Try beginning with Mamma Roma, one of his most emotionally rich and acclaimed pictures, that reflects both his neorealist (Accattone) and visionary (Oedipus Rex) styles.